Skip to main content

 Also known as: off-balance stretch shot

-Loss of balance on stretch shots happens when a wide, low, or hard-hit ball forces a player to reach beyond a stable base, causing the center of mass to fall away from the shot at contact.
+Loss of balance on stretch shots happens when a wide, low, or hard-hit ball forces a player to reach beyond a stable base.
+This causes the center of mass to fall away from the shot at contact.

-Stretch shots — balls that arrive wide, low, or with unusual pace — are the most common trigger for a genuine balance breakdown, because the footwork required to reach them often cannot also produce a stable, centered base.
-When a player reaches at full extension for a wide ball, the center of mass is inherently pulled toward the ball rather than staying centered over the feet, which reduces both the pace and the directional control available compared to a shot hit from a balanced position.
-This is a normal, expected limitation of stretch shots rather than a technical flaw to be entirely eliminated — even elite players lose some quality on genuinely stretched balls.
+Stretch shots.
+This means balls that arrive wide, low, or with unusual pace.
+This means are the most common trigger for a genuine balance breakdown.
+This is.
+This is because the footwork required to reach them often cannot also produce a stable, centered base.
+When a player reaches at full extension for a wide ball, the center of mass is inherently pulled toward the ball rather than staying centered over the feet.
+This reduces both the pace and the directional control available compared to a shot hit from a balanced position.
+This is a normal, expected limitation of stretch shots rather than a technical flaw to be entirely eliminated.
+This means even elite players lose some quality on genuinely stretched balls.

-The distinction between a well-managed stretch shot and a poorly managed one is damage control: a player with good footwork technique reaches with the legs and a wide base rather than the upper body alone, keeping the head as stable as possible even while the body extends, and accepts a defensive, high-percentage reply rather than trying to hit a full-power shot from an inherently unstable position.
+The distinction between a well-managed stretch shot and a poorly managed one is damage control.
+This means a player with good footwork technique reaches with the legs and a wide base rather than the upper body alone.
+This keeps the head as stable as possible even.
+At the same time, the body extends, and accepts a defensive, high-percentage reply rather than trying to hit a full-power shot from an inherently unstable position.
 Players who try to generate normal pace or aggressive direction changes from a fully stretched position tend to produce far more errors than those who recognize the situation calls for a simpler, safer shot.

-Reaching for a sharply angled crosscourt shot near the sideline, a player extends fully with the racquet arm while the legs and hips have no time to reset — the resulting shot is a defensive slice rather than an aggressive drive.
+Reaching for a sharply angled crosscourt shot near the sideline, a player extends fully with the racquet arm.
+At the same time, the legs and hips have no time to reset.
+This means the resulting shot is a defensive slice rather than an aggressive drive.

 Why it matters